sato9hara/defragTrees/data/readme.txt

 [Energy Efficiency Data]
 1) Download “ENB2012_data.xlsx” from the following.
 http://archive.ics.uci.edu/ml/datasets/Energy+efficiency
-2) Save “ENB2012_data.xlsx” as a CSV file with name “energy.cv” in this directory.
+2) Save “ENB2012_data.xlsx” as a CSV file with name “energy.csv” in this directory.

 [Higgs Data]
 1) Download “HIGGS.csv.gz” from the following.